EhabAmawi/FLM-Task/README.md

 ## Overview

-This project is a web application built with PHP and JavaScript, using npm and composer for package management.
+This project is a web application built with PHP Laravel 11.
+It provides an API for managing promo codes and applying them to a price.
+The project uses Laravel Sanctum for API authentication.

 ## Setup